A0i-Noel/CSE212FinalProject/1-queue.md

 # Queue

 ### Introduction
+In an everyday life, people will have opportunities to wait for something like a line for ATM or pay check for glossaries.
+This line is called queue, and it can be used in a programming world.
 Queue is a method to make list which is characterized __First In First Out(FIFO)__.
 This method is good for making wait lists for long process.

 ### Visual and Structure Example to get image